huaweicodelabs/harmonyos-codelabs/GameAuth/README.md

 gadget synthesis game
 Introduce: The small device of magic synthesizes, play to not stop at all.
 How to play: Start the game and randomly display the device graphics.
 You can manually touch the graphics to move the position.
 A new graphic can be synthesized by collisions of the same graphic, and a different graphic can change the trajectory until the motion stops.
-             Finally synthesized HarmonyOS graphics, congratulations on the success of the game.
+             Finally synthesized HarmonyOS graphics, the game success.
 If the full screen has not been synthesized, the game ends.

 Installation requirements
 • Install DevEco Studio